Forest Service, USDA.

 The Forest Service is seeking information, comments, and assistance from individuals, organizations, tribal governments, and federal, state, and local agencies interested in or affected by this project.
 Comments submitted on the 1999 scoping effort, comments on the Environmental Assessment released in December of 2002, previous field trips, and any new comments will be used to prepare the Draft Environmental Impact Statement (DEIS).
 Public participation will be solicited by notifying in person and/or by mail known interested and affected publics.
 News releases will be used to give the public general notice.
 Public participation activities would include requests for written comments.
 The first formal opportunity to comment is to respond to this notice of intent, which initiates the scoping process (40 CFR 1501.7).
 Scoping includes: (1) Identifying potential issues, (2) narrowing the potential issues and identifying significant issues of those that have been covered by prior environmental review, (3) exploring alternatives in addition to No Action, and (4) identifying potential environmental effects of the proposed action and alternatives.

 The Forest Service has identified the following potential issues.
-In addition, through the April 1999 scoping effort and comments received on the Environmental Assessment released in December 2002, issues have been refined.
+In addition, through the April 1999 scoping effort and comments received on the Environmental Assessment released in December 2002, issues have been Start Printed Page 17341refined.
 Your input is especially valuable here.
 It will help us determine which of these merit detailed analysis.
 It will also help identify additional issues related to the proposed action that may not be listed here.

 Issue 1—Effects of grazing on vegetation.